Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Equivariance and jet physics

 This section aims to establish a clear connection between the group theory that underlies the PELICAN architecture and the implementation of this approach for both classification and regression, as described in Section~\ref{architecture}.

-Given a symmetry group $G$ and two sets $X,Y$ on which an action of $G$ is defined, a mapping $F:X\to Y$ is called $G$\textit{-equivariant} if $F(g\cdot x)=g\cdot F(x)$ for any $x\in X$ and $g\in G$.
+In general, given a symmetry group $G$ and two sets $X,Y$ on which an action of $G$ is defined, a mapping $F:X\to Y$ is called $G$\textit{-equivariant} if $F(g\cdot x)=g\cdot F(x)$ for any $x\in X$ and $g\in G$.
 In particular, if the action of $G$ on $Y$ happens to be trivial (i.e. $g\cdot y=y$ for all $g,y$), then $F$ is called \textit{invariant}.
 In relativistic physics, equivariant maps are typically represented by tensors with equivariant spacetime indices treated via Einstein notation.
 For instance, the electromagnetic field tensor $F^{\mu\nu}$ can be viewed as a Lorentz-equivariant mapping from covariant vector fields to contravariant ones.
-In this work we will be interested in tasks from jet physics that can be reduced to learning a Lorentz-equivariant map.
-In this section we review some basics of the Lorentz symmetry in the context of such tasks.
+In this work we will be interested in tasks from particle physics that can be reduced to learning a Lorentz-equivariant map.
+In this section we review several aspects of Lorentz symmetry in the context of such tasks.